 » Read more

-Finding amply qualified candidates to fulfill a specific job description and skill set is not always the simple task.
+Finding amply qualified candidates to fulfil a specific job description and skill set is not always the simple task.
 When you ask whether or not a candidate is proficient in a particular skill, you will most likely receive the answer you are looking for: yes.
 However, surveys have implicated that 1/3 of job candidates tell little white lies during the recruitment process.
 How do you know who has the best skills without testing them?

 Decrease the Chances of “Bad Hires”